Effective Date: October 9, 2023

 1.3 Availability and Support.
 UI will provide and support the Services in accordance with the Service Level Agreement at www.userinterviews.com/legal/service-level-agreement.
 Customer’s sole remedy for any breach of the Service Level Agreement will be the Service Credit as specified therein.

 1.4 Integration with Third-Party Platforms.
-Customer may elect to use optional features within the Services that involve integrations with a platform, add-on, service or product provided by a third party (each, a “Third-Party Platform”).
+Customer may elect to enable optional integrations between the Services and a platform, add-on, service or product provided by a third party (each, a “Third-Party Platform”).
+Customer must have an independent account with the Third-Party Platform in order to enable any such integration.
 These Third-Party Platforms are governed by their own terms and privacy policies and may enable data exchange between the Services and the applicable Third-Party Platform.
-Customer understands and agrees that UI does not control and has no liability for Third-Party Platforms, including their security, functionality, operation, availability, interoperability or how the Third-Party Platforms use data received from the Services.
+Customer acknowledges and agrees that UI does not control and has no liability for Third-Party Platforms, including their security, functionality, operation, availability, interoperability or how the Third-Party Platforms use data received from the Services.

 1.5 Suspension.
-UI may, upon prior written notice to Customer, suspend Customer’s access to some or all of the Services or remove Customer Data if (i) Customer materially breaches this Agreement, including without limitation Section 2 (Customer Responsibilities and Restrictions), and does not cure such breach within 30 days following written notice from UI, or (ii) Customer’s account is 30 days or more overdue.
-UI may suspend Customer’s access to some or all of the Services or remove Customer Data if, in UI’s reasonable belief, Customer’s actions risk harm to Participants, UI, or the security, availability or integrity of the Services, and will use reasonable efforts to provide Customer with prior written notice of any such suspension.
+UI may, upon prior written notice to Customer, suspend Customer’s access to some or all of the Services if (i) Customer materially breaches this Agreement, including without limitation Section 2 (Customer Responsibilities and Restrictions), and does not cure such breach within 30 days following written notice from UI, (ii) Customer’s account is 30 days or more overdue, or (iii) UI reasonably believes that Customer’s actions risk harm to Participants, UI, or the security, availability or integrity of the Services.
 UI will promptly restore Customer’s access to the Services once the condition requiring suspension has been resolved.

 2. CUSTOMER RESPONSIBILITIES AND RESTRICTIONS